Buff-oG/Galactic-Contention-Server-Template/README.md

-### You will need to edit particulars files such as:
+### You will need to edit particular files such as:

 *Admin.cfg --> Add your necessary users*